ibm-cloud-docs/transit-gateway/add-prefix-filters.md

 Make sure that you review the following considerations before creating a prefix filter:

-* Only a network account owner can filter prefixes.
+* Only users in the account that contains the network can filter prefixes of that network.
 * You cannot filter incoming prefixes from another account.
 * Prefix filters in the list are processed sequentially.
 You can modify the order at any time.
 * Review the [prefix service limits](/docs/transit-gateway?topic=transit-gateway-helpful-tips#service-limits) for transit gateways.